-The lesson to be learned here is that the time to start a relationship with a banker is not when you need money; rather, it’s when you don’t need money.
-Had the small business owner introduced themselves to the banker in the early stages of their business, built a relationship and kept the banker apprised of progress, the need for money becomes the next logical step that both parties expect.
-Along the way, the owner and the banker could’ve worked together on any number of issues that would have cleared the path for a smooth transition to a loan discussion.
+The lesson to be learned here is that the time to start a relationship with a banker is not when you need money; rather, it’s when you don’t.
+Had the small business owner introduced themselves to a banker when starting their business, built a relationship, and kept the banker apprised of progress, the need for money becomes the next logical step that both parties expect.
+Along the way, the owner and the banker could’ve worked together on any number of issues, clearing the path for a loan discussion.

-This scenario plays out too many times, mainly because small business owners don’t understand the importance of the banking relationship beyond the critical point when they might need to borrow some money.
-Not only are they missing out on a wealth of information and resources, but they also lose the opportunity to develop an advocate who can work on their behalf inside the bank and inside the community.
+This scenario plays out too many times, mainly because small business owners don’t understand the importance of banking relationships beyond the critical point when they might need to borrow some money.
+Not only are they missing out on a wealth of information and resources, but they also lose the opportunity to develop an advocate who can help them inside their bank and community.

-The fact is it’s never too early to start a relationship with a banker, even if your business is barely off the ground or still on paper.
-It may come as a surprise to business owners to know that banks are just as eager to start a relationship with them.
-Nothing is more valuable to a bank than a loyal business customer, who may need as many as twelve to fifteen different banking products and services throughout the business life cycle.
-But in a highly competitive market, banks know they must earn loyalty and will do so by offering valuable guidance and advice along the way.
+The fact is, it’s never too early to start a relationship with your bank officer, even if your business just got off the ground or still exists only on paper.
+It may come as a surprise to business owners to know that bankers are just as eager to start a relationship with them.
+Nothing is more valuable to a bank than a loyal business customer, who may need as many as twelve to fifteen different banking products and services throughout a business life cycle.
+In a highly competitive market, banks know they must earn loyalty and gain it by offering valuable guidance and advice.

-To understand the value of a business banker, you need to understand the wealth of knowledge they can bring to the relationship.
-They know:
+To understand the value of a commercial banker, you need to understand the wealth of knowledge they can bring to the relationship.
+They know how to manage:

-Credit.
-Building business credit is not easy.
-It can take time.
+- Credit.
+Building business credit is not easy; It takes time.
 Your banker can guide you along the way.

-Technology.
-It’s a whole new age for small businesses, which formerly had to get by with rudimentary tools to help them manage their cash.
+- Technology.
+We live in a whole new age for small businesses, which formerly had to get by with rudimentary tools to help them manage their cash.
 New technologies have created scaled solutions for small businesses to manage their cash in the same way a large company does.
-Your banker has access to this state-of-the-art technology that can be customized to your needs and budget.
+Your banker has access to these state-of-the-art resources and can customize it to your needs and budget.

-What businesses need.
-Bankers are the barometer for business needs, always looking for trends and solutions for their business clients.
-Those things can include fraud prevention solutions, human resource services, local marketing and ecommerce.
+- Businesses Needs.
+Bankers can be a barometer for a business’s needs, always looking for trends and solutions for their clients.
+Those things can include fraud prevention solutions, human resource services, local marketing, and ecommerce.

 The essence of a solid banker/business owner relationship is trust and integrity, which is built over time.
 With it, you can enhance your business’s prospects significantly.
 When started early, the relationship has time to flourish before the critical needs arise, which can then be addressed as partners.